Giuseppe de Samuele Cagnazzi: Life

-When Joseph Bonaparte ascended the throne of the Kingdom of Naples, he was rehabilitated and received prestigious public positions, first in the cutoms department and later in the tobacco industry.
+When Joseph Bonaparte ascended the throne of the Kingdom of Naples, he was rehabilitated and received prestigious public positions, first in the customs department and later in the tobacco industry.

 In Avellino, Giuseppe Cagnazzi was also asked to teach mathematics to the children of some notable French officers.
 Among them was Victor Hugo, son of Joseph Léopold Sigisbert Hugo, then governor of that province.
 Giuseppe Cagnazzi died on May 29, 1837, of "pectoral influx".

 He was also known in the field of music as an amateur violin and viola player.
 Moreover, an instrumental music academy was held in his house twice a week with teachers paid by him.
 "He Reciped instrumental productions by renowned French and German authors and invited talented teachers, such as Vincenzo Bellini".